 A SOC combines the human element of security with technology, taking in telemetry from a variety of sources which experienced security analysts used to make decisions on which threats to follow up on.
 The SOC works both proactively and reactively, advancing the organization’s security posture while also monitoring for, and acting upon, advanced threats or cyber attacks.

 Unfortunately, it’s not as simple as an organization deciding a SOC is the right choice for their security strategy.
 That’s because building and maintaining an in-house security operations center requires a massive spend of time, talent, and money that’s simply not feasible for most enterprises.

 The average organization spends $2.86 million on their in-house SOC (in 2020, a number that is certain to have grown since that time) — some exponentially more.

-What it Takes to Build a SOC
+What Does it Take to Build a SOC?

 It’s not hard to see why SOC spending can quickly spiral out of control.

 To fully staff a SOC for 24×7 protection, you’re looking at hiring 8 to 12 employees.
 And most SOC analysts earn between $75,000 and $119,000.
 That means a spend of $600,000 minimum to build your own SOC.
 That number is also assumes every analyst on the team is making the lowest end salary, without any consideration of bonuses or profit sharing.
 As you can imagine, the actual number is likely to be much higher.
 And that’s if you can find qualified staff to hire.

 The growing cybersecurity skills gap means there’s far more open positions than there are analysts to fill them (estimated at an astounding 3.4 million), meaning the competition for the best talent is fierce.

 Even if you can hire staff for your own SOC, it takes a considerable amount of time to hire and train a SOC analyst.